paulhamsh/SparkMIDICaptain/README.md

 With NimBLE 2.3.6 there is an issue with the app connecting to the ESP32 - the code needs to be updated to cope with the changes in v2.

 For now it is recommended to use NimBLE 1.4.3.
-There are two versions - src/v143 and src/236
+There are two versions - in folders src/v143 and src/v236

 On startup, you should see this 9turn on the Spark amp first!: